mfrobben/MongoMQ/readme.md

 new MongoMQ(options)
 --------------------
 options
   * mqCollectionName 			- Collection to store queue messages in, defaults to 'queue'
   * mqDB             			- Database to store queue in, defaults to 'MongoMQ'
   * username         			- Optional value of the username to validate against Mongo with
   * password         			- Optional value of the password to validate against Mongo with
+  * authenticateAgainstDb - Must be set if username and password are used as a client login (leave false if the username and password should be used to connect to the admindb)
   * server           			- If not running against a ReplicaSet this is the server to connect to
   * port             			- If not running against a ReplicaSet this is the server port to connect with
   * servers[]        			- If connecting to a ReplicaSet then this is a collection of {host: 'hostname', port: 1234} objects defining the root entry for the ReplicaSet
   * collectionSize   			- The size in bytes to cap the collection at, defaults to 100000000
   * serverOptions    			- An optional options object that will be passed to Mongo-Native when the Mongo connection is created
   * nativeParser     			- Boolean (defaults false) to enable usage of Mongo-Native's native parser.
 Only use this if you install mongodb with native support
   * safeDriver		   			- Boolean (defaults false) to enable safe mode in mongodb driver.
 Can be useful in test environments.
   * autoStart        			- Boolean (defaults true) if the MongoMQ instance should start itself up when created, if set to false you need to call MongoMQ.start()

 MongoMQ.start([callback])
 -------------------------